-(b) In the case when a container used for managing hazardous waste remains at the facility for a period of one year or more, the owner or operator shall visually inspect the container and the container's cover and closure devices initially and thereafter, at least once every twelve months, to check for visible cracks, holes, gaps, or other open spaces into the interior of the container when the cover and closure devices are secured in the closed position.
-If a defect is detected, the owner or operator shall repair the defect in accordance with the requirements of paragraph (C)(4)(c) of this rule.

-(c) When a defect is detected for the container, cover, or closure devices, the owner or operator shall make first efforts at repair of the defect no later than twenty-four hours after detection and repair shall be completed as soon as possible but no later than five calendar days after detection.
-If repair of a defect cannot be completed within five calendar days, then the hazardous waste shall be removed from the container and the container shall not be used to manage hazardous waste until the defect is repaired.

-(5) The owner or operator shall maintain at the facility a copy of the procedure used to determine that containers with capacity of 0.46 m^3 or greater, which do not meet applicable U.S. DOT regulations as specified in paragraph (F) of this rule, are not managing hazardous waste in light material service.

-(D) "Container Level 2" standards.

-(1) A container using "Container Level 2" controls is one of the following:
+- (b) In the case when a container used for managing hazardous secondary material remains at the facility for a period of one year or more, the remanufacturer or other person who stores or treats the hazardous secondary material shall visually inspect the container and the container's cover and closure devices initially and thereafter, at least once every twelve months, to check for visible cracks, holes, gaps, or other open spaces into the interior of the container when the cover and closure devices are secured in the closed position.
+If a defect is detected, the remanufacturer or other person who stores or treats the hazardous secondary material shall repair the defect in accordance with the requirements of paragraph (C)(4)(c) of this rule. - (c) When a defect is detected for the container, cover, or closure devices, the remanufacturer or other person who stores or treats the hazardous secondary material shall make first efforts at repair of the defect no later than twenty-four hours after detection and repair shall be completed as soon as possible but no later than five calendar days after detection.
+If repair of a defect cannot be completed within five calendar days, then the hazardous secondary material shall be removed from the container and the container shall not be used to manage hazardous secondary material until the defect is repaired. - (5) The remanufacturer or other person who stores or treats the hazardous secondary material shall maintain at the facility a copy of the procedure used to determine that containers with capacity of 0.46 m3 or greater, which do not meet applicable U.S. DOT regulations as specified in paragraph (F) of this rule, are not managing hazardous secondary material in light material service. - (D) "Container Level 2" standards. - (1) A container using "Container Level 2" controls is one of the following: